masakistewart/gReads/README.md

 ## Summary

 experienced some major setbacks during this test but I did my best to complete a full crud app.
-I wasted time on trying to learn a many to many when I should have just used a workaround.
+I wasted time on trying to learn a many to many with knex when I should have just used a workaround.
 I will not let this happen again.

 ## deployed site
 'n/a'